txtatech/chaos-engine/README.md

 # Chaos Engine

 The Chaos Engine is a Python script that generates a chaotic 3D rendering using various chaotic systems.
-It produces mesmerizing visualizations, generates random numbers, and provides insights into the behavior of complex systems.
+It produces visualizations, generates random numbers, and provides insights into the behavior of complex systems.

 ## Features